perfectmak/chaas/README.md

 - CRUD Management of User Presence
 - Daz all

+To get a quick overview of the principle and structure of how the architecture of each micro-service will be structured, I advice you read this post [Reactive MVC and Virtual Dom](http://futurice.com/blog/reactive-mvc-and-the-virtual-dom).

 ## Requirements

 The software requirements for setting up this project is: